Conor Cummins: 2008

 For 2008, Cummins rode for Team VanFit Yamaha in the British Superstock Championship, starting with a third place at Oulton Park.
 He also rode at the North West 200 but mechanical problems destroyed any hopes of a podium finish.
-He then rode in the Isle of Man TT and claimed a 5th place in the Superstock on Monday 2 June before recording a 7th place in the Supersport Junior TT on Wednesday 4 June.
-It was a good result for Conor in another week plagued by mechanical problems where he was forced to retire in the Senior and Supersport Race 1.
+He then rode in the Isle of Man TT and claimed a fifth place in the Superstock on Monday 2 June before recording a seventh place in the Supersport Junior TT on Wednesday 4 June.
+It was a good result for Cummins in another week plagued by mechanical problems where he was forced to retire in the Senior and Supersport Race 1.
 On 20 August, it was announced that he had parted company with the Vanfit team and would miss the final four rounds of the British Superstock Championship.

-2009–2011 – McAdoo Kawasaki and 2010 Senior TT Accident
+2009–2011: McAdoo Kawasaki and 2010 Senior TT accident

 Cummins signed a deal with Cookstown-based McAdoo Kawasaki Racing for 2009's international road racing season.
 Cummins recorded his first Isle of Man TT podium on 10 June 2009, when he finished third in the second Supersport Junior TT race, behind Michael Dunlop and Bruce Anstey.
 Two days later, he went one place better, finishing second in the Senior TT, 19.54 seconds behind race winner Steve Plater.
 Cummins also became the first ever Manxman to record an average lap speed of over 130 mph on his third lap of the Senior TT with a speed of 130.22 mph.
-Cummins also recorded Top-10 finishes in the first Supersport Junior TT race and the Superstock race.
+Cummins also recorded top-ten finishes in the first Supersport Junior TT race and the Superstock race.

 On 13 August, Cummins won the Dundrod 150 Superbike race, part of the Ulster Grand Prix Bike week.
 After a race-long duel with Guy Martin, Ian Hutchinson and Ryan Farquhar, a final lap of 133.284 mph on the McAdoo Kawasaki saw him take the win and shatter the lap record.
 He then took his first international road race victory when he won the feature Ulster Grand Prix Superbike race.
 2010 had brought a mixed year for Conor with a great start to the TT on his Macadoo Kawasaki and a good NW200 but it all ended with a crash at the senior TT.
 He sustained a badly broken left arm, two bone fractures in his back, a dislocated knee and ligament damage, bruising to his lungs and a hairline fracture to his pelvis in the spill before being airlifted to Nobles Hospital.
-The crash occurred on the second lap of the Senior race, which had been restarted, coincidentally, after a heavy crash involving Conor's good friend Guy Martin, who escaped serious injury.
-In the restart, a lap of 131.123 mph saw Conor slot into third place just over two seconds off the race lead.
+The crash occurred on the second lap of the Senior race, which had been restarted, coincidentally, after a heavy crash involving Cummins' good friend Guy Martin, who escaped serious injury.
+In the restart, a lap of 131.123 mph saw Cummins slot into third place just over two seconds off the race lead.
 By Ramsey on lap two, he was up to second and only three seconds adrift of race leader Ian Hutchinson only for his crash to occur a few miles later on the high speed right hand bends at the Verandah.